 How Often Should Valves Be Adjusted?

-According to my Yamaha manual, an older YZ250F should have the valve clearance checked every.
+According to my Yamaha manual, a YZ250F should have the valve clearance checked every 500 km (300 miles) or every third race – that would roughly be every 10-20 hours.

 Checking them on a routine schedule can be a good idea to prevent a possible failure.

-If you’re regularly hitting the reg limiter on a 250F then you’re going to need to check and/or adjust them a lot more often then if you’re casually trail riding at lower RPMs.
+If you’re regularly hitting the reg limiter on a 250F then you’re going to need to check and/or adjust them a lot more often than if you’re casually trail riding at lower RPMs.

 How Long Do Dirt Bike Valves Last?

-If you need to adjust the valves multiple times in a short amount of time, then it’s time to replace the valves.
+If you need to adjust the valves multiple times in a short amount of time, then it’s time to replace the valves and possibly get other head work done because the valves probably wore out the seats on the head.

 Does A Valve Adjustment Improve Performance?